Skip to main content

 Control Access to Threads

-1. In the community dashboard, open the Community tab, and click on Threads from the side menu.
+1. In the community dashboard, open the Community tab, and select Threads from the side menu.

 2. Click the vertical ellipsis (⋮) next to the thread you wish to configure, and select Edit.